Imitating from auxiliary imperfect demonstrations via Adversarial Density Weighted Regression

 \section{Methods}

-In the section Problem Formulation, we augment and transform the BC-based LfD objective to a density weighted behavior cloning objective.
-However, it's challengeable to directly estimate the expert density particularly if the expert state action pairs aren't sufficient to cover entire expert action support.
-Therefore, we introduce Adversarial Density Estimation (ADE), which utilizes adversarial learning (AL) by treating sub-optimal state action pari as negative cases to enhance the estimation of target sample density, thereby robustly matching the expert distribution.

-\paragraph{Adversarial Density Estimation (ADE).} During the training stage, we utilize the ELBO of VAE to estimate the density probability of state action pair in action support $\ie$ Equation~\ref{vae_density}.
-Additionally, in order to alleviate the limitation of demonstrations' scarcity when estimating the $P_{\Theta^*}$, we utilize adversarial learning (AL) into density estimation.
-This involves maximizing the density probability of expert offline samples while minimizing the density probability of sub-optimal offline samples to improve the robustness of expert density estimation. (\textit{Note that, $\Theta^*$ doesn't mean the optimal parameter, instead, it means the parameters of VAE model utilized to estimate on expert samples.}) :
+To alleviate the constraint posed by the scarcity of demonstrations, we introduce Adversarial Density Estimation (ADE). \paragraph{Adversarial Density Estimation (ADE).} Specifically, during the training stage, we utilize the ELBO of VAE to estimate the density probability of state-action pair in action support $\ie,$ Equation~\ref{vae_density}.
+Additionally, to alleviate the limitation of demonstrations' scarcity, we utilize adversarial learning (AL) in density estimation.
+This involves maximizing the density probability of expert offline samples while minimizing the density probability of sub-optimal offline samples to improve the estimation of expert behavior density. ($\Theta^*$ \textit{doesn't mean the optimal parameter, instead, it means the parameters of VAE model utilized to estimate on expert samples}) :